ZupIT/nimbus-backend-ts/cli/src/templates/boilerplate/README.md

-# Nimbus Backend TypeScript | backend
+# Nimbus Backend TypeScript | nimbus-ts-cli-project-name

 This is application has been created with @zup-it/nimbus-backend-cli, a tool for initializing Nimbus backend projects.